tomsnep/internet-of-things/week-3/README.md

 }
 ```

 The code on the server can look something like this, i wrapped al the code in one file right now.
-Included the PHP and Javascript
+Included the PHP and Javascript:
 ```javascript
 <?php
     $motion = $_POST['motion'];